Furkhtmensch/CustomCImplementations/README.md

 Remove the need to have either NULL or 0 as the final argument;
 Both objectives are a little bit far-fetched as of now.
 Add random stuff I (or you <3) find useful.

+Create functions for reading from specified files as well as writing into specified files (up next).